iCliniq Logo

 Patient's Query

 I have attached the full report.
-I am in real estate and move around a lot.
-But do not travel much.
+I work in real estate, so I move around a lot but do not travel much.
 I am active and exercise three times a week.
-My wife has been to a gynecologist and her progesterone level is low.
-She is currently taking Clomid on the first cycle this month.
-I have been examined by a urologist.
-He sees no abnormalities with the testicles.
+My wife has seen a gynecologist, and her progesterone level is low.
+She is currently on her first cycle of Clomiphene this month.
+I have been examined by a urologist, and no abnormalities were found with my testicles.

 Welcome back to icliniq.com.

-I have gone through your complete report (attachment removed to protect patient identity).
-It is essentially normal.
-I would advise you to continue trying as it has only been 10 months.
-With normal reports and clinical examination, any further testing, if required, is done only if the couple are unable to achieve pregnancy after a year of regular unprotected intercourse.
-In your case, as everything else is normal, I would suggest you wait for another three to four months with your wife on Clomid (Clomifene) before proceeding further.
+I have reviewed your complete report (attachments removed to protect the patient’s identity), and it appears to be essentially normal.
+I would advise you to continue trying, as it has only been 10 months.
+With normal reports and clinical examinations, further testing is typically recommended only if a couple is unable to achieve pregnancy after a year of regular unprotected intercourse.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!